Table of Contents

 Regarding sound quality, it had a lot of the same problems I’ve experienced with similar speakers.
 Yes, the quality is great on some songs, especially those with low bass, but you’re not going to get the clean distortion-free sound you want on those with lots of heavy, bumping’ beats.

 The first thing that’s likely to grab you about the Tribit XSound Go is the price.
-At less than $50, it’s hands down the cheapest Bluetooth speaker of the models in this review.
+It’s hands down the cheapest Bluetooth speaker of the models in this review.
 But there’s more going on here than just the sticker price.

 For four hours of charge, the manufacturer claims a full 24 hours of music play time.
 That’s a pretty huge advantage when you consider that battery life is one of the main things many consumers look for.